Mathics3/mathics-core/FUTURE.rst

 Documentation
 -------------

-Sometime release 4.0.0, all of the code related to producing documentation in LaTeX and in Mathics Django, and running doctests will be split off and put into its own git repository.
+Sometime around release 4.0.0, all of the code related to producing documentation in LaTeX and in Mathics Django, and running doctests will be split off and put into its own git repository.